iocafe/iocafe-doc/source/infra/installation_packages/200702-linux-installation-packages.rst

   boots, or after software upgrade.
 To allow multiple applications to run in same linux computer, we might write common daemon which starts applications for specific device numbers.
 Notice that in theory it same application can be started multiple times with different serial numbers, or for example raspberry can act as both IO device and controller.
+* Making installation package can be automated as Python or shell script, which could be called when release build is sctipo